AnotherKamila/kamila.is/learning/_posts/2019-01-17-debugging-pf-rules.md

 * `pfctl -s nat` (or `pfctl -sn`): shows the NAT rules
 * `pfctl -s all` (or `pfctl -sa`): shows all the things

-# pflog: readable logs of what is happening with packets
+# pflog: See what is happening with the packets

 When it comes to firewalls, `pflog` is just the best thing ever.
 Seriously.